-15.13 Proxies or Corporate Representatives
+16.10 Proxies or Corporate Representatives

-The Joint Policy Statement requires that a recognised Hong Kong clearing house must be entitled to appoint proxies or corporate representatives to attend general meetings and creditors meetings.
+The Core Shareholder Protection Standards under Appendix 3 to the Listing Rules requires that a recognised Hong Kong clearing house must be entitled to appoint proxies or corporate representatives to attend general meetings and creditors meetings.
 These proxies/corporate representatives should enjoy statutory rights comparable to those of other shareholders, including the right to speak and vote.

 The Australian Corporations Act does not contain any provision to the effect that a recognised clearing house would be prohibited from appointing proxies/corporate representatives.
-Article 17.1(b) of the Constitution expressly gives Hong Kong Securities Clearing Company Limited the right to appoint a proxy.
+Article 13.3(b) of the Constitution expressly gives Hong Kong Securities Clearing Company Limited the right to appoint proxy(ies) or corporate representative(s).

 The Constitution also provides that any voting member shall be entitled to appoint another person as his proxy to attend a general meeting and vote instead of him or her at that meeting.
-A voting member who is the holder of two or more Shares may appoint more than one proxy to represent him and vote on his behalf at a general meeting of the Company or at a class meeting.
+A proxy need not be a member of the Company.
+A voting member who is the holder of two or more Shares may appoint two proxies to represent him and vote on his behalf at a general meeting of the Company or at a class meeting.
 In addition, a proxy or proxies representing either a Voting Member who is an individual or a Voting Member which is a corporation shall be entitled to exercise the same powers on behalf of the Member which he or they represent as such Voting Member could exercise.